Patrick Cormack

 Before entering Parliament, Cormack was a teacher.
 He was elected for Cannock at the 1970 general election.
 Following boundary changes he was elected for South West Staffordshire in 1974, renamed South Staffordshire in 1983.
 He was elected chair of the Northern Ireland Affairs Select Committee in 2005.
-Since standing down from the House of Commons in 2010, he has served as an active life peer in the House of Lords.
+He was also twice a candidate for the speakership of the House of Commons.
+After standing down from the House of Commons in 2010, he served as an active life peer in the House of Lords.

 Early life and career

-Cormack was born to Thomas Charles and Kathleen Mary Cormack in Grimsby just before the outbreak of World War II.
+Cormack was born to Thomas Charles Cormack, a local government officer and master mariner, and his wife Kathleen Mary Cormack in Grimsby just before the outbreak of the Second World War.
 He was educated locally at the St James's Choir School and the Havelock School, before attending the University of Hull, where he received a Bachelor of Arts degree in 1961.

-He was a teacher at his former school, St James's Choir School, in 1961.
+Cormack was a teacher at his former school, St James's Choir School, in 1961.
 Cormack contested the safe Labour parliamentary seat of Bolsover at the 1964 general election, where he lost to the sitting MP Harold Neal, who won with a majority of 23,103 votes.
-At the 1966 general election, Cormack contested his hometown seat of Grimsby, but again was defeated, this time by the secretary of state for education and science, Anthony Crosland, who had a majority of 8,126.
+At the 1966 general election, Cormack contested his hometown seat of Grimsby, but again was defeated, this time by the Secretary of State for Education and Science, Anthony Crosland, who had a majority of 8,126.
 Cormack became a training and education officer with Ross Ltd in 1966.
-In 1967, he was appointed an assistant house master at the Wrekin College in Wellington, Shropshire for two years, after which he became the head of history at Brewood Grammar School in 1969.
+In 1967, he was appointed an assistant house master at the Wrekin College in Wellington, Shropshire, for two years, after which he became the head of history at Brewood Grammar School in 1969.

 Prior to 1970, Cormack was a member of the Bow Group and the Conservative Monday Club, resigning from both at the end of 1971.